LightningCreations/LCS/publications/LCS2.md

 Whether or not a Draft or "Final Revision" is accepted, denied, or revisions are requested, is decided by a Majority vote of the LCS Review Committee.
 In the event of a tie for majority, precedence will be given to Revision Requests, then Denial, then Acceptance.

+Votes for Committee Review shall take place in a timely manner.
+ Votes shall be cast by members of the LCS Review Committee within 7 days following the commencement of Committee Review for an LCS Document or LCS Draft.
+ If a member of the LCS Review Committee fails to cast a vote in this period, without documented reason or intent, their vote may be disreguarded for counting purposes.

+Documentation for the above should under non-exceptional circumstances be provided prior to, or immediately following the commencement of such review.
+In exceptional circumstances, documentation may be provided after voting has completed for any LCS Document or "Final Revision".
+In such circumstances, the vote may be reversed and reopened if the inclusion may have had significant impact.

 ### §2.3 Review of LCS 1, LCS 2, and all other special LCS Documents